ye-kyaw-thu/MyanmarSignWriting-Fingerspelling-Keyboards/README.md

 </p>

 ## Demo Videos of Typing Myanmar SignWriting Fingerspelling Text
-Typing demo videos of three Myanmar poems with both phonetic-based and symbol-based keyboards are uploaded to GitHub and Youtube.
-After you downloaded, check the demo-video/ folder.
+Demo videos of typing three Myanmar poems with both phonetic-based and symbol-based keyboards are uploaded to GitHub and Youtube.
+After you downloaded the repository, check the demo-video/ folder.

 Typing a Myanmar poem with phonetic-based Myanmar SignWriting fingerspelling keyboard: